NTNcs631/NTN/README.md

 3. Client~INFO may not be displayed correctly occasionally when using telnet to connect.
 (Web browser connection behaved better.)

 4. Always show the usage when giving a local direction. (example: ./sws dir)

+5. No support for IPv6

+6. Does not handle simultaneous clients, only sequential.